Table of contents

 In summary, SAST is a great addition to your security stack and a key component of DevSecOps strategies.
 Of course, SAST is not enough to ensure application security, and should be combined with supporting tools such as software composition analysis (SCA), dynamic application security testing (DAST), vulnerability scanning, and container security.

-This article is based on information which is publicly available as of the date of publication and is not intended to represent an independent third-party comparison.
+*This article is based on information that is publicly available as of the date of publication and is not intended to represent an independent third-party comparison.